Kramer vs.

 goes, this movie was exceptionally well done.
 The actors were so well-suited

-for their roles that I felt something that rarely happens when watching modern
+for their roles that it draws you into the movie, something I feel rarely happens when watching modern

 painted on the screen.